-There are two main types of timeshare: points-based and weeks-based.
+There are several different types of timeshare, but most people compare points-based and weeks-based ownership.
 Of course, there are benefits to both kinds.
+Points offer more flexibility but can be a little more difficult to make reservations.
+Comparatively, a weeks-based timeshare has more predictability and is also more rigid.
 So, what exactly is the difference?
 And, more importantly, which is right for you?
 Timeshare weeks vs. points–straight ahead.

 Timeshare Weeks vs. Points

 Timeshare weeks are the traditional type of timeshare.
+When time-sharing began, most owners owned a fixed week at a resort or condominium hotel.
 Owning a timeshare week means you own a week of time at your selected timeshare resort.
+Weeks are assigned a number based on where they fall on the calendar year.
 The way weeks work can vary depending on the type you own.
 Two of the most common types of week-based timeshares are floating and fixed.

 If you own the traditional fixed-week timeshare, you are generally eligible to vacation at your resort for the same week every year.